 **In cases involving Sports Clubs, reports will be given to the Coordinator of Sport Clubs-UREC.

-The president and adviser (or official representative with similar duties) of the student organization will be informed of the report and made aware of the specific charge(s) against the organization and asked to make an appointment with the Coordinator of Student Activities & Involvement for Organization Development.
+The president and adviser (or official representative with similar duties of the organization’s choosing) of the student organization will be informed of the report within 7 business days during the academic calendar and made aware of the specific charge(s) against the organization.
+They will be asked to make an appointment with the Coordinator of Student Activities & Involvement for Organization Development within 5 business days of receiving notice of the charges.
 At this meeting, the Coordinator of Student Activities & Involvement for Organization Development will explain the report against the organization and both parties will discuss and review.
+The student organization will have the opportunity to present their version of events outlined in the report.
 The Coordinator of Organization Development will then:

 (a) Make a decision of the level of discipline.

 (b) Properly notify the President and Adviser of the organization in question in regards to the decision.
-Proper notification shall consist of written notice mailed to the organization mailbox or mail stop code (MSC) and an email to the last known President and Adviser.
+Proper notification shall consist of an email to the last known President and Adviser.

 After meeting with the President of the organizations, the Coordinator of Student Activities & Involvement for Organization Development will determine: